d6o/TumblrDownloader/README.md

 optional arguments:
-  -h, --help            show this help message and exit --chuck CHUCK         The number of posts to return each call to Tumblrs API --chrono              Sort in chronological order (oldest first) --resolution {1280,500,400,250,100,75}
+  -h, --help            show this help message and exit --chuck CHUCK         The number of posts to return each call to Tumblrs API.
+The default is 20, and the maximum is 50.
+  --total TOTAL         Total images to download --start START         The post offset to start from.
+The default is 0.
-                        Select resolution to download --output OUTPUT       Output folder
+  --output OUTPUT       Output folder
+  --resolution {1280,500,400,250,100,75}
+                        Select Max Width to download.
+The default is 1280.
-  --tagged TAGGED       Download only images with tag
+  --tagged TAGGED       Download only images with tag --chrono              Sort in chronological order (oldest first)
 ```
 Tumblr: http://bibliammo.tumblr.com/